csmith1188/mmroller/goals.md

 - event organizers
-- custom fields foldout if too long
+- mobile long text input error
 - What fields can non-players see in a match?
 - auto save results only saves one score